thibaut-neoledge/azure-docs.fr-fr/articles/virtual-network/virtual-network-manage-nsg-arm-ps.md

 <properties
-   pageTitle="Gérer des groupes de sécurité réseau à l’aide de PowerShell dans Resource Manager | Microsoft Azure" description="Découvrez comment gérer des groupes de sécurité réseau existants à l’aide de PowerShell dans Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Manage NSGs using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to manage exising NSGs using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"